Taqiyah (cap): Turkmenistan

 In Turkmenistan, taqiyahs are called tahýa in the Turkmen language and are a Turkmen national headdress with embroidered national patterns.
 The tahýa is an indispensable item of the national male garment, often worn on daily basis, along with another traditional headgear, the telpek, a sheepskin hat.

 In ancient times, Turkmens believed that the tahýa protects the owner from the evil eye and other troubles.
 Also, custom prohibited transferring an old tahýa to another person or throwing it away.
 In everyday life, the tahýa was intended to protect the head from the sun.
 Tahýa shapes can be oval, round, high and low.
 They are sewn from different fabrics such as velvet, silk, satin and chintz.
 Where girls' tahýas were softer and decorated with different colorful patterns, men's tahýas had restrained, simple patterns.
 Men put the tahýa on their shaved heads.

 Among Iranian Turkmens, specially in Turkmensahra, it is called بوریک (börük) and is now only used by men.
 Most wear a completely white cap in everyday life, while some wear them in dark colours such as red, with little or no embroidery.
 Some younger people use akgaýma caps during prayer.
 Elders, madrasah graduates and akhuns wear a white or dark coloured cap with a usually white turban wrapped around it.

 United Arab Emirates

 Men in the UAE often wear the gahfiyyah cotton prayer cap.
 Emirati men wear the white ghutra on top of a gahfiyyah cap with a white thobe called a kandoura.
-In an effort to strengthen religious awareness for foreign visitors, Sheik Mohammed Bin Rashid Al Makthoum, the crown prince of Dubai, has, from 2012 onwards, requested that all visiting westerners and non-Muslims adhere to Islamic dress code during religious festivals.
+In an effort to strengthen religious awareness for foreign visitors, Sheik Mohammed bin Rashid Al Maktoum, the crown prince of Dubai, has, from 2012 onwards, requested that all visiting westerners and non-Muslims adhere to Islamic dress code during religious festivals.
 If full adherence is impossible, a simple gahfiyyah worn during prayers will suffice.